luckykadam/blog/_posts/2019-12-17-full-adder.md

 1. define the minimal neural network to achieve this
 2. analyse every parameter learnt
 3. identify the logic learnt by each neuron
-4. write the boolean expressions learnt
+4. draw the circuit learnt
 5. embrace the "thinking process" of ML

 ## Background